GBaath/SDL3Lessons/2 - Graphics&Input.md

 ### Render pipeline

-Unlike complete game engines where we get premade for us, we have to manually manage all textures ourselves.
+Unlike complete game engines where we get this premade for us, we have to manually manage all textures ourselves.
 That means loading files, declaring textures to render, where to place them on the screen, preform any modifications, and finally presenting the backbuffer.

 <details>